tighek/toad-tot/README.md

 wired to a relay strip controlled by the RPi.
 All of the doors are wired to RPi GPIO pins.

+Future features:
+  - Play a sound effect for each type of door.
+  - Web interface for:
-Here are the features of the automated version:
+    + Handling the functions of the 3 mechanical switches.
+    + Provide a live camera feed looking at the person playing.
+    + Lock-out to stop all candy and water activities.

+Features in v1.1
+  - Add length of dictionary for easier reconfig for number of tubes or doors.

+Features in v1.0:

   - All 6 doors create an action
   - Doors will be randomized so that 4 doors deliver candy and 2 doors deliver water.
   - If 2 water doors are opened consecutively the next door will be candy.
   - If 2 candy doors are opened consecutively the next door will be water.
   - When the 6th candy tube is used, ring a bell so we know to reload.
-  - Play a sound effect for each type of door.
   - There are 3 switches concealed beside the automation gear:
     + Switch #1 resets the counters, randomizes the doors, and effectively starts the game for a new player.